 The very same piece of code executed identically on all three devices.
 There is no way to find it out without testing your software on real devices – and it can be easily done on Testdroid Cloud.

 If you start thinking about testing a few days before your app will hit the market, you’re too late.
-There’s is a wealth of aspects, data and functionality that should be tested from day one.
-Here are some things to consider how to include testing as a part of your mobile app development:
+There is a wealth of aspects, data and functionality that should be tested from day one.

 1. Plan Carefully – Automate Generic Things as Much as You Can